w3c/ServiceWorker/explainer.md

 Also, remember that _Navigation Controllers are shared resources_.
 A single controller might be servicing requests from multiple tabs or documents.
 Never assume that only one document can talk to an instance of a controller.
 If you need to care about where a request is coming from or going to, use the `.window` property of the `onfetch` event; but don't create state that you care about without serializing it somewhere like IndexedDB.

 This pattern should be familiar if you've developed content servers using Django, Rails, Java, Node etc. A single instance handles connections from many clients (documents in our case) but data persistence is handled by something else, typically a database.

 Lastly, this might seem obvious, but if syntax errors prevent running a controller script, or if an exception is thrown in the event handler, the controller won't be considered successfully installed and won't be used on subsequent navigations.
 It pays to lint and test.

-### Resources vs. Navigations
+### Resources & Navigations

 Since loading documents and apps on the web boils down to an [HTTP request](http://shop.oreilly.com/product/9781565925090.do) the same way that any other sort of resource loading does, an interesting question arises: how do we distingiush loading a document from loading, say, an image or a CSS file that's a sub-resource for a document?
 And how can we distinguish between a top-level document and an `<iframe>`?

 A few properties are made available on `onfetch` event to help with this.
 Since the browser itself needs to understand the difference between these types of resource requests -- for example, to help it determine when to add something to the back/forward lists -- exposing it to a Navigation Controller is only natural.